Low lying zeros of Rankin-Selberg $L$-functions: Introduction

 where

 \end{corr} Corollary \ref{cor: keating} follows from modifying the methods of \cite{rad2023conditional} to the family $H(k_1, N_1, k_2, N_2)$ and using the constants in Corollary \ref{corr: order}.
-These modifications are fairly straightforward, and the only required inputs are standard estimates for sums over Fourier coefficients (which are developed in this paper).
-As such, we omit details to avoid replicating their arguments.
+These modifications are fairly straightforward, so we omit details to avoid replicating their arguments.

 The structure of this paper is as follows.
 In Section \ref{sec:prelim}, we state some important definitions and review several facts about cusp forms from \cite{ILS}.
 In Section \ref{sec:explicit}, we go over Rankin-Selberg $L$-functions and develop the explicit formula relating the 1-level density to prime sums.
 In Section \ref{sec:applying}, we apply the Petersson trace formula to average the explicit formula over our family.
 Then, in Section \ref{sec: limited} we prove Theorems \ref{thm: general result} and \ref{thm: over weight}.
 The remainder of the paper is devoted to proving Theorem \ref{thm: extendo}.
-In Section \ref{sec: kloost}, we use GRH for Dirichlet $L$-functions to eliminate the Kloosterman sums which arise from the Petersson formula, and carefully analyze the remaining character sums.
+In Section \ref{sec:kloosterman}, we use GRH for Dirichlet $L$-functions to eliminate the Kloosterman sums which arise from the Petersson formula, and carefully analyze the remaining character sums.
 In the process, we develop new identities related to sums over products of Gauss, Kloosterman, and Ramanujan sums.
 Then in Section \ref{sec:extendo}, we prove Theorem \ref{thm: extendo} in the case where $k_1 \ne k_2$ by evaluating the Bessel integral in order to obtain a closed form for an off-diagonal term which only contributes for support outside $(-1, 1)$.
 Lastly, in Section \ref{sec:pole}, we complete the proof of Theorem \ref{thm: extendo} in the case where $k_1 = k_2$ by handling the contribution from the poles.